awulf/Actron485/README.md

 **WARNING** Turn off the power from the main switch at the outdoor unit before removing covers and touching any wiring as the 240V mains power is exposed.
 Switching off the power will prevent electrical shock and reduce the risk of damaging your air conditioner.

 Wiring up the A/B from the MAX485 TTL UART to the Air conditioner.
-There wil be multiple places to connect the wires to on the AC side.
+There will be multiple places to connect the wires to on the AC side.
 1. Indoor board DATA header e.g. pins 3 (A) 4 (B) shown in the photo
 2. Indoor board to outdoor connection A/B
 3. Outdoor board to indoor Connection A/B